Bentwater on Lake Conroe

 800 Bentwater Drive, Montgomery, Texas 77356

-Lakeside Community of Bentwater on Lake Conroe in Southern Texas Boasts Private Islands, a Marina and a Wide Range of Home Prices
+Beautiful Waterfront Community of Bentwater on Lake Conroe in Southeastern Texas Boasts Three Golf Courses, Private Islands, a Marina, a Yacht Club and a Wide Range of Home Prices

-Homesites may be had for about $20,000.
-Houses begin in the low-$200,000s and top out in the millions.
+Prices begin in the mid-$200,000s and top out in the millions.
 Please verify these prices with a Realtor as they are bound to change over time.

 The Montgomery County Performing Arts Society in nearby Conroe brings a rich menu of music, dance, and theater to the area.
 The Woodlands Waterway Arts Festival is a two day food and fine arts event.
 The Conroe Art League supports about 250 local artists, galleries, and art classes for all.